simonmichael/hledger/hledger-ui/hledger-ui.m4.md

 If the historical total is not disturbed by a filter query, it will be the running historical balance you would see on a bank register for the current account.

-Transactions affecting this account's subaccounts will be shown if the accounts screen was in tree mode, or if it was in flat mode but the selected account had depth-clipped subaccounts.
+Transactions affecting this account's subaccounts will be included in the register if the accounts screen is in tree mode, or if it's in flat mode but this account has subaccounts which are not shown due to a depth limit.
-In other words, the register always shows just the transactions contributing to the balance on the accounts screen.
+In other words, the register always shows the transactions contributing to the balance shown on the accounts screen.
 Tree mode/flat mode can be toggled with `T` here also.

 `U` toggles filtering by [unmarked status](/journal.html#status), showing or hiding unmarked transactions.